gabssnake/observablehq-docs/docs/cells/sql-cell.md

 ## Example SQL queries

 To query a database, write SQL into the editor and then click the play <Icon name="playButton" /> button to run the query.
-You can also use the Shift-Enter keyboard shortcut to commit and run your query.
+You can also use the <Keys set="Shift-Enter" /> shortcut to commit and run your query.

 <figure>
   <img